India national football team results (1980–1989): 1982

 5 June 1982 (Note: Indonesia's team (known as PSSI Garuda) was composed mostly of young players with a view to developing the next generation of the national team.
 It can be considered as a national B team or youth team.
 It is not clear whether any of their matches are considered to be full internationals for the PSSI.
-The match against India is considered full internationals by some sources.)
+The match against India is considered full international by FIFA.)